Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

 The rules are found in 2 files:

 - _.stylelintrc.lombiq-base.js_: These rules are Lombiq overrides for [stylelint-config-standard-scss](https://www.npmjs.com/package/stylelint-config-standard-scss).
 You can find the file [here](../config/.stylelintrc.lombiq-base.js).
-- _.stylelintrc.js_: In this file you can define your own overriding rules.
+- _.stylelintrc.js_: In this file you can override the above Lombiq rules, or define your own [Stylelint configuration](https://stylelint.io/user-guide/configure/) altogether.

 The _.stylelintrc.js_ file will automatically be created in your project during the first build.
 Please open it and adjust the path to _.stylelintrc.lombiq-base.js_ according to your solution's directory structure.